Hashim Amla: 2019 Cricket World Cup and retirement

 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 On 19 June 2019, in the match against New Zealand, Amla became the second-fastest batsman, in terms of innings, to score 8,000 runs in ODIs, doing so in his 176th innings.

 On 8 August 2019, Amla announced his playing retirement from all forms of international cricket.
 After retiring from international cricket, he joined Cape Town Blitz franchise team as a batting consultant for the 2019 Mzansi Super League tournament.

 Later in December, Amla headed one of the teams of Qatar T10 League, Falcon Hunters, as the leading international batsmen.

 In January 2020, Pakistan Super League franchise Peshawar Zalmi signed Amla as team's batting mentor for the 2020 season.

 Coaching career

 In August 2023, He was appointed as a batting coach of Johannesburg-based Lions for the period of three years.
-In 2023, he was also falsely attributed as stating that he sympathized with the Pakistani side during a game with South Africa.
+In 2023, he was also falsely attributed as stating that he sympathized with the Pakistani team during a game with South Africa.
 This misinformation was spread during a barrage of false information occurrences during 2023.